RUSSIA: Two fines, two more sentences imminent, court-ordered book destructions

 Article 282.2, Part 1 punishes "Organisation of the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity".
 Amendments to the Criminal Code signed into law on 3 February increased the maximum penalty to six years' imprisonment.

 Article 282.2, Part 2 punishes participation in such organisations.
 The 3 February amendments increased the maximum penalty to four years' imprisonment (see F18News 11 February 2014 http://www.forum18.org/archive.php?article_id=1927).

 In the court verdict, seen by Forum 18, Khafizov is deemed to have organised "a madrassah, with the goal of mass instruction of citizens of the Russian Federation in the collected works 'Risale-i Nur' by Badiuzzaman Said Nursi [..] thus creating a cell of the banned religious organisation ["Nurdzhular"] in Naberezhnyye Chelny".
 Salimzyanov, the verdict claims, "took part in the mass instruction", fully aware of "the public danger and criminal character" of his actions.
 The men allegedly carried out "anti-Russian [antirossiiskaya] and anti-constitutional activities in the form of propaganda" among local residents.

-Taking into account the defendants' previous good character and Khafizov's poor health, the court ruled that fines rather than custodial sentences should be imposed.
+Taking into account the defendants' previous good character and Khafizov's poor health, the court ruled that fines rather than jail sentences should be imposed.